rushikeshjanwe/Incident_Management_System/README.md

 4. Click **Close**

 ### Step 4: Test APIs
-Now you can test any endpoint!
+Now you can test any endpoint - the token is automatically included!

 ---